 St Catherine’s Scholarship

 By definition assisted scholarships rest in part on a proven need for financial assistance.
-You are however welcome to enter your daughter for a St Catherine’s Scholarship.
-There is no fee remission attached to these scholarships but all our St Catherine’s Scholars are automatically admitted to our St Catherine’s Society under the guidance of our Enrichment Coordinator, Mr Ritchie Gale.
+You are however welcome to enter your child for a St Catherine’s Scholarship.
+There is no fee remission attached to these scholarships but all our St Catherine’s Scholars are automatically admitted to our St Catherine’s Society under the guidance of our Director of Teaching and Learning, Mr Ritchie Gale.

 For more information or to register your interest please do not hesitate to contact Mrs Spencer via email to [email protected] or telephone her on 01509 638280.